wur-wsg/VIC/docs/Documentation/UserGuide.md

 ## VIC-WUR Drivers

 VIC-WUR uses only the Image driver.
-In case you want to run vic with ohter driver please go to the [VIC documentation page of UW-Hydro](http://vic.readthedocs.io/).
+In case you want to run vic with other driver please go to the [VIC documentation page of UW-Hydro](http://vic.readthedocs.io/).

 1. [Image Driver manual](./Drivers/Image/ImageDriver.md)